balexander16/PictureQuest/docs/models.md

 ### Attributes
 * phew not to certain, is there a better way then strings? will I have spaces to input the choices into buttons?
 * scrolling text?
-Audio, damn who knows.
+Audio, dang who knows.

 I think I have a general idea of the layout now and an idea of how to do it after this last week.
 Fragments make way more sense for doing this.
 I should be able to work through this.
 Still working on how I can actually pull out the strings I want and need from these pictures.